 Keep supporters in the loop

 Direct mail is also a great way to keep supporters informed.
 As pointed out earlier, people are more likely to read a piece of direct mail than other channels.
 If you need to convey important information or continuously share updates with supporters, especially if face-to-face communication is out of the question, direct mail is your best option.
-It can be used to share news about events, urgent donation needs, or simply keep donors and supporters in-the-know.
+It can be used to share news about upcoming virtual events, urgent donation needs, or simply keep donors and supporters in-the-know.